 Skip Sunrise at Moraine Lake, Watch at Vermillion Lakes Instead

 I love mornings.
 There’s something incredibly peaceful about watching the sun rise to greet the day.
 Unless of course you are surrounded by a few dozen others all trying to do the same.
 Most of which have 100 pounds of photography equipment and have no problem telling you and your DSL-R with only one lens to get out of ‘their shot’.
 Which is what tends to happen at the more popular spots like Moraine Lake where everyone clamors atop the huge rock pile to watch the lighting change.

 So do yourself a favour, sleep in an extra hour, and go instead to the Vermillion Lakes.
 They are literally just outside of Banff Town; so close you could walk.
 There are three viewpoints with benches and/or docks around the lake.
 We went right to the far end with two docks and there was only one other vehicle there with us.
 We managed to set up our cameras for time lapses with nobody interfering and then relaxed in the peace and quiet of the early morning as we watched the sky change from inky blue to cotton candy pinks.

 *Bonus tip: Sunset is pretty gorgeous here as well

-Banff National Park is beautiful, and while I am definitely not saying avoid the tourist highlights of Lake Louise, Moraine Lake, or the Banff Gondola, don’t be afraid to explore a little more.
-There are definitely some off the beaten track spots in Banff, and they are worth finding.
+Banff National Park is beautiful and there are so many incredible things to do in Banff in the summer.
+While I am not saying to avoid the tourist highlights of Lake Louise, Moraine Lake, or the Banff Gondola, don’t be afraid to explore a little more.
+There are definitely some off the beaten track spots in Banff and they are worth finding.
 Not only will they save you from the crowds, but these places will probably be kinder on your budget as well!

-*Thank your to Banff tourism who provided us with a media pass during our stay
+*Thank your to Banff tourism who provided me with a media pass during my stay